exoclime/HELIOS-K/docs/helios_k/compilation.rst

  - argparse

-Note, when using a computing clusteri, all these libraries can be installed locally in the home directory  with:
+Note, when using a computing cluster, all these libraries can be installed locally in the home directory  with:

 ::